Is Neverland Safe?

 |Lending

-Neverland is rated as elevated risk — multiple novel mechanisms and notable interaction risks.
+Neverland is rated as moderate risk — some novel mechanisms, generally well-understood.

 Moderate risk — battle-tested Aave V3 base provides strong foundation, but self-repaying loan complexity, young Monad infrastructure, and concentrated veTokenomics governance add meaningful risk layers.